nautechsystems/nautilus_trader/README.md

     pip install .

-## CCXT-Pro Integration
+## CCXT Pro Integration
-Currently under development is an integration adapter for CCXT-Pro.
-A user requires a license to access the CCXT private repository to install the `ccxtpro` package.

-There are two options for satisfying the dependency, either ensure `ccxtpro` is installed already.

-Or, allow [Poetry](https://python-poetry.org/) to install the package by adding your GitHub credentials for the private repository, just run once:

-    poetry config http-basic.ccxtpro <username> <password>

-And then you can run:

-    poetry install --extras ccxtpro
+An integration adapter for CCXT Pro is currently under development.
+To instantiate the adapter a user must install the `ccxtpro` package which requires a license.
+See https://ccxt.pro for more information.

 ## Development